tdincer/Andicam-NIR-pipeline/README.md

-# Andicam Optical & Near-Infrared photometry pipeline for point-like sources
+# Andicam Optical & Near-Infrared Photometry Pipeline For The Point-like Sources

-This respository contains a pipeline for point source photometry on CCD images collected with the ANDICAM instrument mounted on the CTIO 1.3m telescope.
+This respository contains a pipeline for point source photometry on CCD images collected with the ANDICAM instrument mounted on the CTIO 1.3m telescope ([DePoy et al. 2003](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/4841/1/A-Novel-Double-Imaging-Camera-ANDICAM/10.1117/12.459907.short)).

 SMARTSOpt.py - The optical photometry module